Should I get the toiletries first or the cosmetics?

 If you have a lot of cleaning to do yet, you can keep the ripped or worn-out towels and use them for that.
 Alternatively, you may keep them to use as stuffing and padding for moving boxes with fragile items inside.
 You can even use them as floor covers on the moving day.

-After you’re done with all that, it’s time to put aside the hazardous itemsOpens in a new tab. that won’t be allowed on the truck.
+After you’re done with all that, it’s time to put aside the hazardous items that won’t be allowed on the truck.
 These include alcohol-based toiletries, aerosols, and flammable products like polish removers.
-You’ll have to move those yourself, or donate themOpens in a new tab. if you don’t need them anymore.
+You’ll have to move those yourself, or donate them if you don’t need them anymore.

 Step 3: Prepare a Bathroom Bag